 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

 • Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it displays a preset schedule for you to customize as you wish.
-Once setup is complete, that’s the schedule it uses.
+As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
+If you choose that option, it displays a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it will use.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and find the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+Your update won't be applied until you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and adjust them to your desired temperature.
 When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats are compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and existing setup to see which Nest model works with your system.
+Nest thermostats are compatible with most HVAC systems.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and current setup to see which Nest model works with your system.

-Take into account, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.